History of the Old Fashioned cocktail

 Old Fashioned Cocktail & Prohibition

-The recipe for an Old Fashioned cocktail did not change until prohibition started in the US on Jan 17th, 1920 (lasted until Dec 5th, 1933).
-During the years alcohol was banned, bartenders started muddling fruity ingredients like a Maraschino cherry or orange slice together with bitters and the sugar cube.
+Until prohibition started in the US on Jan 17th, 1920 (lasted until Dec 5th, 1933), the recipe didn't change significantly.
+During 1920 and 1933, alcohol was banned, and bartenders started muddling fruity ingredients like a Maraschino cherry or orange slice with bitters and the sugar cube.

 This fruity addition to the classic recipe is most likely related to the poor quality of spirits, helping to cover the harsh and biting alcoholic notes.
 For many years, in some places until the 1990s, this fruit-driven version survived.

-Only once the craft cocktail renaissance had begun, bartenders started again to respect the traditional recipes.
+Once the craft cocktail renaissance started, bartenders again respected the traditional recipes.
 In the case of the Old Fashioned cocktails, that means - Whiskey, sugar cubes, bitters, and water.
-Fruits were only a form of garnish.
+Fruits were only a form of garnish and mostly limited to orange peels.

 Modern-day popularity

-Today, similar to the Negroni, a huge crowd celebrates this classic cocktail.
-There's a special event every October called Old Fashioned Week.
+Today, a huge crowd celebrates this classic cocktail traditionally made of Bourbon, Angostura aromatic bitters, sugar, and soda water.
+Similar to Negroni Week, there's a special event every October called Old Fashioned Week.
 It was initiated by Elijah Craig, a well-known Whiskey brand, in partnership with Punch magazine.

 Subscribe to Cocktail Society!